symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :language: javascript
         :lines:  63-68

-4. Before sending an aggregate bonded transaction, Alice needs to lock at least ``10`` cat.currency.
-This mechanism is required to prevent network spamming and ensure that transactions are cosigned.
-After hash lock transaction has been confirmed, Alice announces the aggregate transaction.
+4. Before sending an aggregate bonded transaction, Alice needs to :ref:`lock <hash-lock-transaction>` at least ``10`` cat.currency.
+This transaction is required to prevent network spamming and ensure that transactions are cosigned.
+After the hash lock transaction has been confirmed, announce the aggregate transaction.

 .. example-code::